snicco/snicco/src/Snicco/Middleware/wp-guests-only/README.md

 This middleware should be added on a per-route basis.

-If a logged a user is logged in this middleware will try to redirect to a route named `dashbaord` if it exists.
+If a logged a user is logged in this middleware will try to redirect to a route named `dashboard` if it exists.
 Otherwise, the user is redirect to the homepage.

 Optionally, a custom redirect path can be set by passing middleware arguments.